HorstFreigang/Canny/README.md

 **Value:** ID or Class (e.g.: ``'#container'`` or ``'.container'``)
 **Default:** ``''``

 This is the element that contains the content.
-It should be the outermost element in your markup and it **must not contain Canny**.
+It should be the outermost element in your markup and it **must not contain** Canny.
 It needs to be set if you want to use ``pushContent``.

 - - - -